Hemant OjhaUniversity of Canberra · School of Social Sciences

 Over the past decade, widespread concern has emerged over how environmental governance can be transformed to avoid impending catastrophes such as climate change, biodiversity loss, and livelihood insecurity.
 A variety of approaches have emerged, focusing on either politics, technological breakthrough, social movements, or macro-economic processes a...

-en Nepal's urban regions are facing increasing levels of water insecurity under a changing climate.
-The country has a long history of water policy development while climate-related policies are also emerging at different levels of the new federal republic.
-It is unclear whether public policy is on the right track to ensure urban water security in t...
+Nepal's urban regions are facing increasing levels of water insecurity under a changing climate.
+The country has a long history of water policy development while climate‐related policies are also emerging at different levels of the new federal republic.
+It is unclear whether public policy is on the right track to ensure urban water security in the...

 Numerous scientific reports have established that the water future of humanity and the entire earth system is at risk.
 Solving contested water problems require new ways of harnessing dialogues, reflections, empathy, research, and visions.
 Too often, water policies and practices tend to take shortcuts, missing out on the benefits these powerful soci...